 Cataracts caused by aging develop gradually, and patients may not notice the early vision changes they cause.
 It is only when their cataracts start interfering with the vision that patients may become aware of them.
 An ophthalmologic examination will detect cataracts, and rule out other causes for vision issues, such as glaucoma or macular degeneration.
 Patients who become aware of visual difficulties related to cataracts usually experience, especially at night, clouded, blurred or dim vision.
 Cataracts as they get denser cause a yellowing or brownish cast to colors that patients rarely appreciate until one cataract has been removed.
 Then they often exclaim that they did not realize they were no longer seeing colors in their true color.

-Benefits Of Cataract Eye Surgery
+What are the Benefits Of Cataract Eye Surgery?

 Cataract surgery’s benefits are many, greatly enhancing the quality of life.
 They include the following: